"The most fun I've had in my whole life."

 Adventure Snowshoeing Safaris will still focus on some nature aspects but we'll generally look for more adventurous ways to go downhill, like sliding on snowshoes and our rear end, going off trail for longer distances.

 On the way down we can use side trails and head off trail to get the full experience of snowshoeing in deep snow.
 On the way down we can also take some slides sitting on your rear end as you slide down a hillside.
-Most folks find the slides the most fun, but they depend on the snow to see how far you will go.
+Most folks find the slides the most fun, but it depends on the snow to see how far you will go.

 On a 6 or 8 hour snowshoeing tour we can go much farther, up to 3 or 4 miles or more one way to see some of the most amazing winter landscapes in North America.
 These trips are recommend for folks in good physical shape that walk or hike on a regular basis.
 Longer trips offer more off trail hiking when we head downhill, but there are generally fewer if any sliding opportunities.